Compiled by the Road Trip Alberta team

 Whether you’re playing a little shinny hockey or just gliding in the shadows of mountains, skating Lake Louise is magical.
 There’s even a big ice castle on the shore of the lake, offering great photo ops!
 Cross-country skiers are just as spoiled, with a variety of easy to difficult trails near the lake, as well as throughout town.
 For those feeling particularly adventurous, you can even book a dog sled trip from Kingmik Dogsled Tours.

-Now that you’ve worked off your breakfast, head back to the Fairmont Chateau Lake Louise for afternoon tea.
+Next on the 3-day Banff itinerary is to head back to the Fairmont Chateau Lake Louise for afternoon tea.
 With food and tea fit for ‘royal-tea’ (wink wink), the experience offers a gorgeous view of the surrounding mountains.
 It’s the perfect juxtaposition – a polished dining experience united with rugged nature!

 If you find yourself in Lake Louise in January, make sure to check out the Ice Sculpture Competition for some truly breathtaking and ephemeral art.If you’re feeling ravenous on your way out, stop in at The Trailhead for some delicious and hearty homemade wraps before you hit the road back to Banff.
 There’s also a candy store neighbouring The Trailhead, so you can finish off your wrap with sweets if you’re in the mood, too!